Dec 31, 2019

 Oct 28, 2015

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-Former Beatle Paul McCartney was arrested and jailed in Japan for possession of marijuana on [January 2, 1980].
+Former Beatle Paul McCartney was arrested and jailed in Japan for possession of marijuana on this day in 1980.

 The musician had landed at Tokyo’s Narita airport with the rest of his band, Wings, his wife Linda and their four children prior to a short tour of the country when the drugs were found in his suitcase.

 Customs officials discovered nearly eight ounces of the drug in McCartney’s belongings, at a time when possession of that amount could be punished with a sentence of seven years’ hard labour.

 He was arrested, handcuffed and questioned for an hour by narcotics officers, who then transferred him to the local jail, while his family and band members were placed in a hotel.
 Japanese authorities held him there while they decided what to do with him. […]